suxuekun/libpyiotcloud/_device_simulator/README.md

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/tutorial_signuplogin_2.png" width="600"/>

     Input the details.
 Username can be same as email.
+Note that a confirmation code will be sent to your email.

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/tutorial_signuplogin_3.png" width="600"/>